RachelBrnd/MCA/README.md

 On this site you will also find analysis of acoustic data from Free Music Archive.
 There are also four additional versions of the track "Chicago" with edited MEI, which show how edits to MEI are displayed!
 On this site you can find the majority (but not all!) of the content of this project's dataset.
-To view all of the data, including more piano rolls, histograms anf full write ups,  please visit "Project Files" in my GitHub repository!
+To view all of the data please visit "Project Files" in my GitHub repository!